NO WATER PRODUCED. MOISTURE IS VENTED AWAY. EVEN UPWARDS.

-Can be carried by one person and transported easily with the carrying handles.Self regulating energy usage that adapts to air pressure differences using always the right amount of power to dry effectively
+Able to be carried by one person and transported easily with removable carrying handles.Moreover, self-regulating energy usage that adapts to air pressure differences using always the right amount of power to dry effectively

-Input process air is dust filtered & dried.
+In addition, input process air is dust filtered & dried.
 Input air can be ducted in & out with a 125mm / 5″ duct.
-Wet air exhaust is 80mm / 3″ duct & Regen air input also 80mm / 3″
+Wet air exhaust is 80mm / 3″ duct & Regen air input also 80mm / 3″.

 Perfect for any climate.